Moskas/mpd-notify-rs/README.md

 # Roadmap

-- Getting song info
-- Getting album cover
-  - Improve regex to match any file with cover in name
 - Improve regex to find covers in subfolders (ex.
 Album has Disc 1 and Disc 2 directories in which covers are located.)
-- Sending notifications on song change
-    Kinda works?
-Rewrite needed for status change handling
-- Sending notifications on status change (play/pause etc.)
-- More configuration file support
+- More configuration options:
+  - Text formatting
+  - Timeout setting
-- - Support for running as a systemd daemon
+- Support for running as a systemd daemon

 # Configuration